 jeffreyjcoleman - stock.adobe.co

-The new year will ring in new developments for the networking industry.
+The year will ring in developments for the networking industry.
 Among them, there will be more trials -- or tribulations -- of fifth-generation wireless technology, more commonly known as 5G.

-This compilation of expert insights advises organizations where to start their 5G network planning.
+This compilation of expert insights advises organizations where to start their 5G network .
 The insights range from the basics of 5G to predictions for the wireless technology's future.